- What show is coming up next?

 If you do not get a seat at one of our tables, food is also available at the bar in the lobby and can be taken throughout the venue.
 You may view the menu here (items and prices are subject to change).

-For most, but not for all. of our shows, you must be 18 or older unless you are accompanied by your parent.
-Because we have to have extra staff to monitor those of you under 21, we collect a security fee of $3 from you at the door.
+For the majority of our shows, you must be 18 or older unless you are accompanied by your parent.

-Age restrictions for each show are always listed on the individual event's details page (click on 'shows' tab, then scroll to the show in question and click 'details').
+Age restrictions for each show are always listed on the individual event's details page.
 Please check the age limit before purchasing tickets.
 No refunds will be given if you show up and don't meet the age requirement.

-There is on and off street parking around The State Theatre.
+There is free on and off street parking around The State Theatre.
 Parking laws are enforced, so please obey all signs.

 2nd Level and Above ONLY (no parking on the ground floor)